Arms Control Arrangements under the Aegis of the OSCE: Is There a Better Way to Handle Compliance?

 The Compliance Record

 OSCE-related arms control, be it structural or operational, has occasionally attempted to be enriched by elements other than the “Holy Trinity” of The Treaty on Conventional Armed Forces (CFE), Confidence- and Security-Building Measures (CSBMs) and The Open Skies Treaty.
-However, in terms of visibility it has remained unsuccessful because the political leadership of the participating states has continued to identify European arms control with those three treaties.
+However, in terms of visibility it has remained unsuccessful because the political leadership of the participating states has continued to identify European arms control with those three sets of documents.
 Consequently, the compliance record is based primarily on their implementation.

 The sparse literature and official documents give testimony to the fact that the number and significance of violations do not give reason for large-scale strategic concerns.
 Although they indicate that some parties do not intend to comply fully with their commitments, concerns related to non-compliance can be interpreted as more worrisome in the light of broader international concerns that stem from the systematic violations of the basic principles of international law.
 They occur in areas that are associated with the use of force by OSCE participating states.
 A deteriorating atmosphere and the consequent loss of trust is the result.
 Where non-compliance with the letter of legally or politically binding agreements cannot be substantiated, states move to the violation of their spirit.
 When they cannot prove the former, states create a revolving door and they challenge their partners on the latter.
 As every major party plays this not at all innocent game, each mix fairly strong claims with rather weak ones (substantiated stricto sensu violation by the other party mixed with behavior that may not fit entirely with the spirit although cannot be challenged on the letter of the accord).

 As far as the CFE Treaty and its adaptation agreement are concerned, the situation is clear.
 The operation of the original treaty, signed in November 1990 and brought into force in 1992, was suspended in 2007 by Russia and, after a long period of hesitation, members of the Atlantic Alliance also stopped sharing information.
 Delegates, according to their instruction, will not have to agree about the legality of the suspension.
 However, in concord with the letter of the treaty based on the Roman law dictum “argumentum a maiori ad minus” (Who has the right to the more, has the right to the less) the legality of this action can hardly be denied.
 The adaptation agreement has not entered into force and thus the obligations of the parties have never exceeded those under a signed but not ratified treaty.
 (Confined to: “Not to violate the object and purpose of the treaty.”)
 The sustained position of the suspending party was demonstrated by its interpretative statement made at the Hamburg meeting of OSCE foreign ministers and extensive comments of the Russian foreign minister on the topic.
 There, Sergey Lavrov called the attention to the fundamental change of circumstances in the strategic landscape (non-ratification of the CFE adaptation agreement by NATO members for ten years, the enlargement of NATO and the extension of alliance infrastructure to the vicinity of the Russian Federation).
 Indirectly Russia has excluded to return to discussing conventional arms limitations.
 Regrettable though this may be politically, and detrimental strategically, there is no reason to involve the CFE with the compliance record as there is no legal commitment against which it could be examined.
-In the light of this, the compliance record should be measured on the basis of the Vienna Document (VD) and the Open Skies Treaty.
+In light of this, the compliance record should be measured on the basis of the Vienna Document (VD) and the Open Skies Treaty.

 It is noticeable though that non-compliance cases cannot be confined to the state party that suspended the CFE Treaty but also should include some states, that are engaged in sub-regional military rivalry in the South Caucasus.
 However, this attracts less attention as the CFE regime does not function.